HomeGuidesAPI ReferenceChangelog

 401UnauthorizedThe request did not include valid authorization credentials.

-403ForbiddenAccess denied to private data, or you've exceeded the rate limit.
+403ForbiddenAccess denied to private data, or the rate limit was exceeded.

-404Not FoundThe URL is incorrect, or the requested resource doesn't exist.
+404Not FoundThe URL is incorrect, or the requested resource does not exist.

-Each API response is wrapped in a standard payload containing the API call results, plus additional useful information and metadata such as the total record count and result object type.
-Here's an example response:
+Each API response is wrapped in a standard payload that contains results and useful metadata such as total record count and result object type.

 {